AlNocquet/OC-Projet9-LITReview/README.md

 - **Feed**: Personalized feed of reviews and tickets
 - **Posts**: Create or respond to review requests
 - **User management**: Profile update, logout, account deletion
+- **Follow system**: Subscribe to or unfollow other users on the platform